Addressing Unmet Needs in Corneal and Anterior Segment Diseases

-Urcosimod (formerly called OK-101) Drug Candidate
+Urcosimod Drug Candidate

 • Urcosimod is a novel class of chemerin (ChemR23 or CMKLR1) receptor agonist that produces an anti-inflammatory and reduction in neuropathic pain.